SUCHiDEV/react-code-split/README.md

 ### Customizing rendering

-By default `Loadable` will render the `default` export of the returned module.
+By default `CodeSplit` will render the `default` export of the returned module.
 If you want to customize this behavior you can use the [`render` option](#optsrender).